tstuefe/JEP387/review-guide.md

 #### class SpaceManager

-The SpaceManager manages the in-use chunk list for a class loader.
+`SpaceManager` manages the in-use chunk list for a class loader.

 It has a current chunk, which is used to satisfy ongoing Metadata allocations.
 It also has a list of "retired" chunks, which are chunks which are completely or almost completely filled with Metadata.
-It safekeeps the chunks until the class loader dies and the SpaceManager is destroyed, to return them to the ChunkManager for reuse.
+It safekeeps the chunks until the class loader dies and the `SpaceManager` is destroyed, to return them to the ChunkManager for reuse.

 It also has a `FreeBlocks` object, which takes care about deallocated blocks - see _Deallocation Subsystem_ below for details.